Biber History, Family Crest & Coats of Arms

 The surname Biber was first found in Bavaria, where the name Bieber was closely identified in early mediaeval times with the feudal society of early European history.
 The name would later emerge as a noble family with great influence, having many distinguished branches, and become noted for its involvement in social, economic and political affairs.

-Important Dates for the Biber family
+Early History of the Biber family

 This web page shows only a small excerpt of our Biber research.
 Another 104 words (7 lines of text) covering the years 1644, 1681, 1704, 1714, and 1824 are included under the topic Early Biber History in all our PDF Extended History products and printed products wherever possible.